Children playing in the sand

 Donkey

-Petting in the Zoo
+Petting in the zoo

 Native and exotic animals rescued by various European animal welfare projects have found a home for themselves at Lloc de Menorca.
 Here you can stroke donkeys, sheep, goats, cows and lemurs, as well as observe the reptiles from a safe distance.
 The zoo is committed to environmental protection and the animals’ welfare is top priority.
 In bad weather, you can stay inside in the aquarium and tropical house and enjoy a fascinating underwater world and colourful plants.
 The park is about a 15-minute drive from Mahón.